5 Ways Mark Cuban Wants To Reshape Healthcare and Save You Money

 While some companies hide their real costs behind layers of complexity, Cost Plus Drugs puts everything out in the open.
 Want to know exactly what you’ll pay?
 Just check the website.
 No surprises, no hidden fees.

-For his own employees, Cuban is practicing what he preaces.
+For his own employees, Cuban is practicing what he preaches.
 No deductibles.
 No pre-authorizations.
 No claim denials.
 “You see the doctor, pay them and that’s it.
 No fuss, no muss,” Cuban said.
 It’s simple — and even better, it works.

 Cuban’s companies pay hospitals upfront at Medicare rates or lower.
 This eliminates the financial risk for hospitals (who often eat the cost of unpaid deductibles) and cuts out a lot of paperwork.
 Less hassle means lower costs for everyone.

-Making the System Work for People
+5. Make the System Work for People

-Cuban’s showing that healthcare doesn’t have to be a pile of insurance forms and surprise bills.
+Having a system that works for the customer rather than the corporation may seem unlikely at this point, but Cuban’s showing that healthcare doesn’t have to be a pile of insurance forms and surprise bills.
 By publishing all his contracts and pricing, he’s creating a blueprint other businesses can follow.
 It turns out making healthcare affordable isn’t rocket science — it just needs someone willing to cut through the complexity.

 As Cuban points out, most of these ideas aren’t new or revolutionary.
-They’re just common sense approaches that put people before profits.
+They’re just common-sense approaches that put people before profits.